nixonn613/nixonn613.github.io/README.md

 ---
 # Games ✮⋆˙
 ## [EECS 494 P1 - The Legend of Zelda (Dungeon 1)](link-to-your-playable-game-or-github-repo)
-- **My contributions:** I worked on the animations, a few of the enemies, made the weapons, and built the UI/HUD
+- **My contributions:** I worked on the animations, half of the enemies, made the weapons, and built the UI/HUD
 - **Technology used:** Unity, C#, and Gimp (for sprites)

 ---